No Plan Survives Contact

-A distinctive trait of people of resilience is that they have the ability to adapt quickly.
+A wonderful trait of people of resilience is their ability to adapt quickly.

-The resilient asses their environment rapidly, and move towards constructive action persistently.
-They do not waste time on ‘woe-is-me’.
-They do not shy away from change, or waste energy on things they cannot control.
-They are realistic optimists.
+The resilient assess their environment quickly and accurately, and move towards constructive action persistently.
+They tend not to waste time on ‘woe-is-me’, shy away from change, or waste energy on things they cannot control.
+They behave like realistic optimists.

 The resilient have learned that life does not owe them anything, and that it is to our advantage to pay attention and learn quickly.
 A foundational stance of curiosity and questions toward life is useful: ‘Oh, this was a failure?
 How interesting.’
 ‘Oh, you think I am wrong?
 Please tell me more.’

-Attention, questions, and complexity feed the cognitive functional flexibility and mental agility in us that is essential for resilience, and a common feature of survivor psychology.
+This kind of attention, questioning, and complexity feed the cognitive functional flexibility and mental agility in us that is essential for resilience, and a common feature in survivor psychology.
 Rigid breaks; resilience learns, absorbs, shifts, adjusts.

 Resilient people work through their emotional reactions, and keep moving forward in spite of shock, setback and adversity.
 They do not give up after the first failure.
 They do not expect immediate results.
-They presume to prevail in the end, and turn negative experiences into valuable events in their lives, which, “in retrospect, they would not trade” (James Stockdale).
-In practice, like military special forces exemplify all over the world, they have learned to take a step back from the scene; breathe, think, implement, assess, and adjust, under pressure.
+They presume to prevail in the end, and turn negative experiences into valuable events which, “in retrospect, they would not trade” (James Stockdale).
+In practice, much like military special forces are trained to do all over the world, the resilient have learned to take a step back; breathe, think, implement, assess, and adjust, under pressure.